 As a result, developing their personalities, interpersonal relationships, and connection with the audience becomes an inflection point in screenwriting development.

 Choosing your protagonist is essential to how you’ll tell your tale and what you’ll communicate to the audience.
 This character will drive your narrative.
-As a result, getting to know all there is to know about him or she is critical in creating a convincing murder mystery script.
+As a result, getting to know all there is to know about him or her is critical in creating a convincing murder mystery script.

 Furthermore, there are numerous levels to the number of characters in a script.